 10 Country Legends Who Died Before Their Time

-As we approach the 22nd anniversary of the death of Keith Whitley, who passed away at the age of 33 in May of 1989, we're reminded of all the legends in country music that left us before we were ready to see them go.
+The death of Keith Whitley at the age of 33 in May of 1989 reminds us of all the legends in country music that left us before we were ready to see them go.
 Some artists were victims of a tragedy, some lost a battle to bad health and others played a role in their own sad destiny.
-Regardless, here's our list of 10 talented country musicians who left the world with a song left to sing.
+Regardless, here’s our list of 10 talented country musicians who left the world with a song left to sing.

 Conway Twitty broke through with 1958’s rock 'n' roll smash 'It's Only Make Believe.'
 In 1965, he went country fulltime, giving us hits like 'Hello Darlin'' and 'Tight Fittin’ Jeans.'
 During his lifetime, he made history by having more No. 1 hits than any artist in history.
 Conway became ill after a show in Branson, Mo. and died of an abdominal aneurysm on June 5, 1993 at the age of 59.